 The revenue adjustments for QBR are calculated using a preset scale so that hospitals can prospectively and concurrently track financial performance in quality programs.
 In addition to determining the range of the scale, the cut point for penalties and rewards needs to be set such that it does not reward the highest performing Maryland hospitals for performance that is subpar compared to the nation.
 However, establishing this cut point prospectively has become more difficult to do over the course of the COVID-19 PHE.
 As mentioned previously, quality of care declined over the COVID-PHE in Maryland and Nationally.
 Thus, both the RY 2024 and RY 2025 policies indicated that the cut point would be reassessed retrospectively with more recent national data.
-While this is inconsistent with the guiding principle to provide hospitals with a way to monitor revenue adjustments during the performance year, it protects Maryland hospitals from excessive penalties due to changes in performance post-COVID compared to national hospitals.
+While this is inconsistent with the guiding principle to provide hospitals from excessive penalties due to changes in performance post-COVID compared to national hospitals.
 Below is a discussion of the more recent analyses and a proposed new cut point for RY2024, as well as updates and recommendations for RY2025 and RY2026.